HR Mavericks

 In some of the above situations, you’ll be able to ask the employee if they’d like you to call their emergency contact.
 If this is a possibility, always communicate with the employee first to make sure you contact the right person.

-The worst scenario would be needing to get in touch with an employee's emergency contact, and not knowing where their paperwork went!
-You can easily avoid this scenario by using an HR software like Eddy to organize and save all of your important documents for each hire.
-With essential documents stored digitally, the information you need will always be within easy reach.
+You can easily avoid this scenario by using an HR software like Eddy to organize and save all of your important data and documents for each hire.
+With essential data stored digitally, the info you need will always be at your fingertips.

 Topics